A Day Trip to Moreton Island

 After our fun time in the sand dunes we signed up for a guided snorkelling tour of the Tangalooma Wrecks.
 In 1963, fifteen junk ships were deliberately sunk to form a breakwater which made a great wreck dive and snorkelling site.
 The Tangalooma Wrecks are a must do while on the island.
 I love snorkelling but I had never snorkelled around a ship wreck before.
 It was amazing.
 Lots of beautiful marine life, colourful fish, turtles and coral.
 And none of the fish were shy of people, happy to swim right next to us.

-You do not have to take a guided tour as you can easily swim out from the beach to the wrecks to begin your own snorkelling.
-You can hire snorkelling gear at the resort.
+Going on a guided tour is not necessary as you can easily swim out from the beach to the wrecks to begin your own snorkelling.
+Snorkelling gears can be hired at the resort.
 You will be able to spend a lot more time at the wrecks if you do it on your own.
 The guided tour lasted only thirty minutes, which was way too short for my liking since the wrecks were so stunning.
 I could have easily spent a couple of hours there!

 There are many more activities to do on the island like ATV tours, helicopter rides, sunset cruises, kayaking, boat hire, whale watching (in season) and more.
 One day will not be enough if you plan on doing them all.
 If you wish to stay on the island there are a few accomodation options available.